voder-ai/create-fastify-ts/docs/development-setup.md

 For the rationale behind this approach and how it supports continuous deployment, see `docs/decisions/003-continuous-deployment-semantic-release-trunk-based.accepted.md`.

+## Voder Metadata and Version Control

+The `.voder` directory is part of the tracked project state and is committed to git, with the exception of `.voder/traceability/` and other explicitly ignored report artifacts.
+Contributors MUST NOT introduce or reintroduce ignore rules that exclude the entire `.voder` directory (for example, `/.voder` in `.gitignore` or similar tooling configuration).

+Treat `.voder` like `docs/`: it is considered internal documentation and governance metadata and must remain under version control so that its evolution is reviewable and auditable.
+When adding or updating ignore rules (for git, editors, or other tools), ensure they do not exclude the `.voder/` directory itself, in line with the project’s version-control policy.

 ## Testing Strategy and Expectations

 The current test suite is intentionally small but representative: